dap-biospec/G3F/Docs/G3F_Manual.md

 ### Demo Experiment

-To demonstrate the efficacy of G3F, an example NPSV experiment is provided with the G3F package.
-[Demo Experiment](https://github.com/dap-biospec/G3F/tree/master/Demo) This demo models the extraction of the redox profile of myoglobin with different spectra taken at different applied potentials.
-In addition to different applied potentials, different compositions of 2 different electrochemical mediators (methylene green, thioninie acetate) are present in this data.
-In order to analyze the redox profiles of myoglobin only, the data must be deconvoluted.
-This analysis is demonstrated in three separate ways in order to familiarize the user with the flexibility of the G3F package in data analysis.
+To demonstrate the efficacy of G3F, an example normal-pulse staircase voltammetry (NPSV) experiment determining the redox potential of myoglobin is provided with the G3F package.
+[Demo Experiment](https://github.com/dap-biospec/G3F/tree/master/Demo) The redox potential is key to understanding the behavior of molecules, and in this example a redox-active protein.
+As the active site is typically buried deep within the protein, electrochemical experiments are often conducted in the presence of mediators.
+For further information on this example, see (https://pubs.acs.org/doi/10.1021/acs.analchem.9b00859).
+This demo exemplifies the analysis of the vibrational (FTIR) redox response of myoglobin from spectra taken at different applied potentials.
+Myoglobin and each mediator (methylene green, thioninie acetate),  present in the medium, possess their own vibrational spectra and redox potentials.
+In order to interpret the redox and vibrational signatures of myoglobin only, the data must be deconvoluted.
+Three separate methods of analysis are demonstrated here in order to familiarize the user with the flexibility of the G3F data analysis.

 - [Example #1: Direct Fitting](#direct-fitting)
 - [Example #2: Process Fitting](#process-fitting)
 - [Example #3: Calculating Fits Using Local Variables](#calculating-fits-using-local-variables)

+The dataset provided here consists of global and local variables, as detailed in the manual.
+Each experimental spectrum is contributed by multiple species.
+In addition, it includes experimental error, which is described by a polynomial baseline.
+In the examples 1 and 2, terms of the polynomial are fitted as the column local variables.
+Please note that the fifth order polynomial, shown in this demo, is not necessary for all datasets; this can be modified or substituted to match the needs of the particular quantitative model.
+In this demo, vibrational spectra are described by the row local variables (row locals), with each column of the row local wave corresponding to a vibrational spectrum of one species.
+Known parameters (i.e. the number of electrons and the redox potentials of the mediators) are represented by global variables.

 **Installing and Opening:**